Corporate Governance

 The Board of Directors

-The Board of Directors of the Company consists of eight directors*1, all of whom have excellent insight into the Company’s business areas along with sophisticated business execution skills.
-Three of the Company’s eight directors are non-executive directors who supervise the directors’ execution of their duties.
-The Board of Directors meets at least once a month for the purpose of promoting appropriate business activities by making prompt and accurate management decisions.
 In addition, the Board of Directors is able to respond quickly to sudden changes in the business environment and to situations where strong business execution is required, by flexibly making extraordinary resolutions and reports at actual meetings or in writing as necessary.
-In fiscal 2024, the Company’s Board of Directors held 12 regular meetings and four extraordinary meetings, including written resolutions.
-The attendance rate of directors at the Board of Directors meetings during the fiscal year was 100.0%, and that of Audit & Supervisory Board members was 100.0%.
+In fiscal 2025, the Company’s Board of Directors held 12 regular meetings and five extraordinary meetings, including written resolutions.
+The attendance rate of directors at the Board of Directors meetings during the fiscal year was 99.1%, and that of Audit & Supervisory Board members was 100%.

-Corporate governance structure (as of April 2024)
+Corporate governance structure (as of April 2025)

-*2 : ERM: Enterprise Risk Management
+* Enterprise Risk Management

 Audit & Supervisory Board Members

 The Company appoints two Senior Audit & Supervisory Board members selected from among those with advanced auditing capabilities who are familiar with the Company’s operations.
-In addition, the Company also appoints Audit & Supervisory Board member with knowledge and experience in finance and accounting to monitor the governance system of the Panasonic Energy Group and its operations, and to ensure an efficient and organizational audit system.
+In addition, the Company also appoints one Audit & Supervisory Board member with knowledge and experience in finance and accounting to monitor the governance system of the Panasonic Energy Group and its operations, and to ensure an efficient and organizational audit system.
 Under an independent appointment system that allows them to exercise their auditing functions solely in accordance with their discretionary judgment, rather than by majority vote, Audit & Supervisory Board members attend Board of Directors meetings to express their opinions, conduct regular on-site inspections, including field inspections and interviews with employees and other relevant personnel, and audit daily management activities, including the execution of duties by directors.
 In addition, Audit & Supervisory Board meetings are held regularly among Audit & Supervisory Board members to formulate audit policies and exchange information, and the Audit & Supervisory Board members also cooperate with the internal auditing departments and accounting auditors by regularly exchanging information.

 Meeting Bodies/Committees